Consumer FAQs

 MidAmerican:

 If you buy electricity from your electric utility, you must contact the utility to enroll in net metering.
-If you buy electricity from a Retail Electric Supplier (e.g., through municipal aggregation or an individual contract), you must contact the supplier to enroll in net metering.
-If you later change your electricity supplier, you may need to re-enroll in net metering with your new supplier.
+If you change your electricity supplier, you may need to re-enroll in net metering with your new supplier.
 Failure to enroll or re-enroll may significantly impact the value you receive from your solar project.

 Approved Vendors and Installers

-Yes, there is a requirement that company that installs your system be certified as a Distributed Generation Installer and in good standing with the Illinois Commerce Commission (ICC).
-Details of this requirement can be found at the ICC’s Distributed Installers page.
+Yes, installing companies must be certified as a Distributed Generation Installer and be in good standing with the Illinois Commerce Commission (ICC).
+Details of this requirement can be found on the ICC’s Distributed Installers page.
 A list of Certified Distributed Generation Installers can be found here.
 Any questions about this requirement should be directed to the ICC, which certifies Distributed Generation Installers.

 Additionally, if a solar project is applied to Illinois Shines, it must be installed by a Qualified Person as defined under 83 Ill.
 Adm.
 Code § 468.20.